 Admission to Degree Candidacy

-Students who wish to pursue the Bachelor of Philosophy (BPhil) should have completed 2 terms of work at the University of Pittsburgh prior to application for degree candidacy.
+Students who wish to pursue the Bachelor of Philosophy (BPhil) should have completed at least two terms of course work at the University of Pittsburgh prior to application for degree candidacy with a cumulative GPA of at least 3.50 (successful BPhil dregree recipients in the past have had average cumulative GPAs of 3.80 at the time of graduation).
 Admission to candidacy will be based on academic promise, demonstrated achievement in university-level work, and potential for independent scholarship.
-Upon recommendation by the Pitt Honors Director of Advising, application for admission will be made through the Pitt Honors Dean.

 Application for candidacy must include: